sez11a/liferay-docs/develop/tutorials/articles/150-web-services/03-enabling-hypermedia-apis.markdown

 ## Enable Access to the APIs [](id=enable-access-to-the-apis)

 By default, security restricts access to the APIs.
-To enable access, you must add a specific configuration file.
+To enable access, you must add a specific configuration file:

 1. Create the file `com.liferay.apio.architect.impl.application.ApioApplication-default.config`